These preferences are general settings for your system.

 Asks: Email to redirect all messages to: ___ (Leave this field empty to send messages to their normal recipient)

 This system preference is used to override any patron email address with this one when sending notices.
 This is meant to be used in a testing environment to test notices and to avoid spamming patrons.

 This is not to be used in a production environment.
 Otherwise, no patron will receive their intended notices.

 Asks: ___ staff and patrons to create and view saved lists of books.

-This preference controls whether the lists functionality will be available in the staff client and OPAC.
+This system preference controls whether the lists functionality will be available in the staff interface and OPAC.
 If this is set to “Don’t allow” then no one will be able to save items to public or private lists.